Beat Childhood Cancer Specimen Banking and Data Registry

 Detailed Description

-This observational registry and banking study is being performed on a large cohort of patients who have been identified to receive molecular testing to better understand the relationship between genomic and molecular information and clinical outcomes, enabling timely and informed treatment decisions by physicians for cancer patients.
-We hypothesize that large gene panels, sequencing (DNA/RNA), and epigenetics of tumors can identify molecular aberrations in tumors that can be leveraged to offer more effective treatment.
-Findings may suggest additional research will be required to better understand the molecular underpinnings of the relationship between molecular abnormalities and disease.
-Banked specimens and the creation of tumor cell lines and xenograft models will enable this research to be performed.
+This observational registry and banking study is being performed on a large cohort of subjects who have received molecular testing to better understand the relationship between genomic and molecular information and clinical outcomes, and to enable timely and informed treatment decisions by physicians for their cancers.
+We hypothesize that large gene panels, sequencing (DNA/RNA), and epigenetics of tumors can identify molecular aberrations that can be leveraged to offer more effective treatment.
+Findings may highlight additional areas of research required to better understand the molecular underpinnings of the relationship between molecular abnormalities and disease.
+Banked specimens and the creation of tumor cell lines and xenograft models will facilitate further advancement of this research.

 Study Type